 Discover a city perched on dramatic cliffs with a unique blend of history and modernity.

-Visa processing typically takes approximately 4 weeks.
+Visa processing usually takes about four weeks.

-While not mandatory, it’s recommended to have a vaccination certificate or PCR test for travel to Algeria.
+Although not mandatory, it’s recommended to have a vaccination certificate or PCR test for travel to Algeria.

 Accreditation is mandatory for all international crew members working on a production in Algeria.